Football in Portugal: National team

 On 26 May 2010, Portugal attained the third place in the FIFA World Ranking, their highest ever.
 They repeated this feat in 2012, 2014, 2017 and 2018.
 Their lowest rank was 43rd overall in 1998.
 In recent years, Portugal has consistently maintained a top 10 and, sometimes, a top 5 FIFA world rank position.

 In 2004 Portugal hosted UEFA Euro and reached its final but were beaten by Greece 1–0.
 In worldwide terms, Portugal have reached the semi-finals of the FIFA World Cup twice: in the 1966 edition, where Eusébio was the top scorer with nine goals, and in the 2006 edition, where the team led by captain Luís Figo marked the World Cup debut of Cristiano Ronaldo.

-Following the retirement of all players from its "golden generation", Portugal, led by manager Fernando Santos, won Euro 2016, defeating hosts France 1–0 in the final.
-In 2019, Portugal won the 2018–19 UEFA Nations League by defeating Netherlands 1–0 in the final.

 Portugal also participates to the Lusofonia Games and takes part in its football tournaments.
 In 2014, Portugal was one of the eight nations to take part in the first Unity World Cup.

+Following the retirement of all players from its "golden generation", Portugal, led by manager Fernando Santos, won Euro 2016, defeating hosts France 1–0 in the final.
+In 2019, Portugal won the inaugural UEFA Nations League by defeating Netherlands 1–0 in the final.
+They won a second Nations League title in 2025, after a final victory against Spain.